jon-jacky/Piety/piety/README.md

 - **console**: skeleton command line application

-- **ascii, ansi, key, line, terminal, vt_display, vt_keyboard**:
-    utilities that support *console* and terminal applications.
+- **unix_terminal, ansi_keyboard**: utilities that support *console*

-The *pysh* Python shell is not here.
+The *pysh* Python shell is not in this directory.
 It is in the *samples* directory because *ed* and *edd* there use it.
 It does not depend on any Piety scheduling machinery, it is just another self-contained application.

 Revised December 2014